DevTanvir/text-analyzer-app/README.md

 ### Local

-NOTE: To run the server without Docker we need this pre-requisite:
+NOTE: To run the server without Docker we need this prerequisite:

 - Postgres server running